Wren6991/RISCBoy-180/notes.md

 I could work around this by adding an explicit write buffer for the palette to hold the write until it's ready (like an interrupter gear for a fighter plane with a propeller) or by adding a PPU command to write to its own APB registers.
 The second one sounds potentially funnier although all the useful knobs are exposed directly (and only) to the command processor anyway.

+The clock tree synthesis seems quite temperamental.
+I tried moving the main CPU's bus fabric and IRAM onto the gated processor clock, and this caused a 7 ns degradation in setup WNS.
+Also the clock tree viewer in OpenRoad doesn't show any clock tree branches after the clock gate, although inspecting the netlist shows buffers have been inserted.
+I think what might be happening is the tool is inserting buffers to respect max fanout/capacitance constraints but making no attempt to actually balance the clock tree across the gates; this would be disappointing as an ICG is just a buffer from a CTS point of view.
+It's also possible I'm just making the clock tree routing much harder by routing the gated clock out to the SRAMs as well as the ungated clock out to the SRAM IO flops, but surely it's not **7 ns** harder?

+I looked through the Triton CTS documentation and it had a flag for balancing cells across clock gates, which defaults to `false`.
+Maybe that is worth revisiting.

 ### Day 5: TEN DAYS REMAIN

 Today is software day.
 I have some useful components in the system now, so it would be nice to exercise them a bit and confirm they still work as expected.